10 Best FOMO Marketing Examples You Don’t want to Miss

 Another example,

-Gift for First Time
+3. Gift for First-Time

-The marketing strategy instigates FOMO among people and makes them decide faster.
+d makes them decide faster.
 Offering something valuable and attractive freebies with every product sold to the first-time purchaser can boost your conversion rates.

 This is especially useful in converting those people who are not ready to make a call or are new to your brand.

-MagePlaza offers 10% off to their new visitors, and you can get a code to share the email address.
+MagePlaza offers 10% off to their new visitors, and you can get a code to share your email address.
 You can purchase the subscription with the code and enjoy the discount on your first order.

 Levi offers discounts to their first visitors.